MicrosoftDocs/edge-developer/microsoft-edge/dualengine/concepts/launching-internet-explorer.md

 `HKCU\Software\Microsoft\Internet Explorer\EdgeIntegration\StartupFailureHresult`

-Contains a DWORD that's the failing HRESULT from the `StartupFailurePoint`, if there was one.
-See the above table to see if a given reason provides a `StartupFailureHresult`.
+Contains a DWORD that's the failing HRESULT from the `StartupFailurePoint`, if there was a `StartupFailureHresult`.
+To see whether a given reason provides a `StartupFailureHresult`, see the above table.